 She loves helping clients in challenging situations and finds pleasure in creating positive results.
 For the past seven years, Keisha has mediated employment and workplace disputes, business and contract disputes, consumer disputes, replevins, torts, custody and divorce cases.

-Keisha has gained a respectable reputation, as a non-attorney mediator in the Lake County Small Claims Mediation Program at the 19th Judicial Circuit Court in Waukegan, IL.
+As a result of her hard work and dedication, she has gained a respectable reputation, as a non-attorney mediator throughout Chicago and surrounding areas.
+She began her mediation experience at the Lake County Small Claims Mediation Program at the 19th Judicial Circuit Court in Waukegan, IL.

-Since 2013, she has mediated 200+ cases with a success rate of 85 percent, for which she has received judicial recommendations.
-Keisha has two certifications in mediation from the Center for Conflict Resolution (CCR), Chicago: Mediation Skills Training (2012) and Custody & Divorce Domestic Relations (2013).
-She also conducts private mediation cases in the Chicago area and has received attorney recommendations for her outstanding work.
+Ms. Stoute has mediated 250+ cases with a success rate of 90 percent and has received judicial and attorney recommendations for her outstanding work.
+Her background includes; mediation certifications from the Center for Conflict Resolution Chicago in Mediation Skills Training (2012) and Custody & Divorce Domestic Relations (2013).

 Keisha is also a certified mediator for the Cook County Domestic Relations Division and has relationships with large scale to small family law firms throughout the Chicagoland area.
 Ms. Stoute has also worked with tech start-up companies in Sicilon Valley and rendered services.

 Keisha holds a bachelor’s degree in Psychology from Bennett College in Greensboro, NC and a master’s degree in Professional Counseling from the Illinois School for Professional Psychology, Argosy University, Chicago.
 She completed her graduate practicum counseling individuals, couples, families, children and adolescents from various socioeconomic and racial groups and previously held a license as a therapist.
 These counseling skills provide a unique perspective and advantage in the conflict resolution and cultural change process.